 Through eCare Navigator, CKHS also provides physicians with access to the online Lexi-Comp system, a robust information source for medication information.
 Lexi-Comp provides clinical information about medications, new FDA approvals, clinical calculators and drug plan information.
 CKHS also provides physicians with accesss to the health system’s pharmacy formulary and the CKHS Laboratory Manual on eCare.

 Consolidation of the formulary has generated cost and efficiency benefits, says Dave Keenan, director for Pharmacy Service for CKHS.
 “We used to have different formulary models for each of the hospitals.
 The new approach offers a standardization of care that's more reliable and reproducible.
 In the end, it helps drive best practices out.
-From a pharmacy perspective, CPOE helps handle new medications, drug shortages, and protocols, instead of trying to customize them for each site,” he says.
+From a pharmacy perspective, MAK helps handle new medications, drug shortages, and protocols, instead of trying to customize them for each site,” he says.

 After the prescription is ordered and filled, the nursing staff gets involved through MAK.
 From picking up the drugs through to administration, multiple checkpoints use a bar code scanner to verify that the patient is getting the right medication.
-Any discrepancies between the profiled medication and the medication in hand result in an alert.
+Any discrepancies between the profiled medication and the medication in hand results in an alert.